fleschutz/PowerShell/README.md

 What is PowerShell?
 -------------------
-* PowerShell is open-source: see the repository at https://github.com/PowerShell/PowerShell
 * PowerShell is cross-platform: available for Windows, Linux and Mac OS
 * PowerShell is powerful: fully control your computer
+* PowerShell is open-source: see the repository at https://github.com/PowerShell/PowerShell
-* PowerShell is easy to learn
+* PowerShell is easy to learn: see the tutorial at https://www.guru99.com/powershell-tutorial.html

 Script Standards
 ----------------
 Each script provides:
-* A comment header containing a description, author, license and source
+1. a comment header containing a description, author, source, and license
+2. prefers command-line options but may ask the user if unspecified
-* Exits 0 for success, otherwise the error code (mostly 1)
+3. exits 0 for success, otherwise the error code (mostly 1)

 Links
 -----